msamanthaf/Expireminder/README.md

 - As a user, I want to have an option to save my progress when exiting the program.
 - As a user, I want to have an option to load my progress from a file.

+## Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by pressing the "Add Category" button at the homepage after making an account
+- You can generate the second required action related to adding Xs to a Y by pressing the "Add Item" button at the homepage after making an account
+- You can locate my visual component by running the main application
+- You can save the state of my application by clicking the "Yes, save my progress" button at the homepage after making an account
+- You can reload the state of my application by clicking the "Yes, load data" button